Are we looking at the next big move in 111 Inc. (YI)?

-111 Inc. (NASDAQ: YI) is 174.96% higher on its value in year-to-date trading and has touched a low of $5.20 and a high of $45.88 in the current 52-week trading range.
+111 Inc. (NASDAQ: YI) is 135.11% higher on its value in year-to-date trading and has touched a low of $5.20 and a high of $45.88 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The YI stock was last observed hovering at around $17.20 in the last trading session, with the day’s gains setting it 1.91% off its average median price target of $103.47 for the next 12 months.
-It is also 81.53% off the consensus price target high of $103.47 offered by 1 analysts, but current levels are 81.53% higher than the price target low of $103.47 for the same period.
+The YI stock was last observed hovering at around $18.06 in the last trading session, with the day’s loss setting it -1.72% off its average median price target of $103.47 for the next 12 months.
+It is also 84.21% off the consensus price target high of $103.47 offered by 1 analysts, but current levels are 84.21% higher than the price target low of $103.47 for the same period.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a -18.89% loss in the last 1 month and extending the period to 3 months gives it a 182.69%, and is 33.36% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 11.76% over the week and 15.39% over the month.
+The stock witnessed a -29.66% loss in the last 1 month and extending the period to 3 months gives it a 164.83%, and is -6.47% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 12.78% over the week and 14.73% over the month.

 111 Inc. (YI) Analyst Forecasts